IMSDcrueoft/LoxFlux/README.md

 ---

-#### @Object

-The `@Object` module provides utilities for type checking and object introspection.
+The `@object` module provides utilities for type checking and object introspection.
 These functions are essential for determining the nature of values and ensuring type safety in dynamic environments.

 - **Type Checking**:
   - `instanceOf`: Checks if an object is an instance of a specific class.